 The value of technical provisions under Solvency II is equal to the sum of a best estimate liability and a risk margin.
 Under Solvency II, the Company applies the transitional deduction to technical provisions.
-The transitional deduction has been approved by the PRA.
+The transitional deduction has been approved by the Prudential Regulation Authority ("PRA").

-The Company also applies a matching adjustment ("MA") to its non-profit fund.
-The MA is an increase applied to the risk-free rate used to value insurance liabilities where the cash flows are relatively fixed (e.g. no future premiums or surrender risk) and are well matched to assets that are intended to be held to maturity and have cash flows that are also relatively fixed.
+The Company also applies a number of matching adjustments ("MA") when calculating the liabilities for certain business.
+The MA is an increase to the discount rate, in excess of risk-free, used to value insurance liabilities where the cash flows are relatively fixed (e.g. no future premiums or surrender risk) and are well matched to assets that are intended to be held to maturity and have cash flows that are also relatively fixed.
+The intention is that, if held to maturity, the business can earn the additional yield on these assets that relate to illiquidity risk.
+The PRA has approved the application for MAs to be applied in five matching adjustment portfolios ("MAPs") in the Company.

-At 31 December 2016, the Company's excess of assets over liabilities was £8,531 million on a Solvency II basis which is £4,153 million higher than the value under International Financial Reporting Standards ("IFRS").
-The difference is primarily driven by the value of technical provisions.
+At 31 December 2017, the Company's excess of assets over liabilities was £15,144 million (2016: £8,531 million) on a Solvency II basis, with the increase mainly due to the transfer of net assets into the Company from UKA, FLL and FLP during the year.
+The excess of assets over liabilities is £8,435 million higher (2016: £4,153 million higher) on a Solvency II basis than the value under International Financial Reporting Standards ("IFRS").
+The difference is primarily driven by the different approaches used to value technical provisions.